 We know that a gradient update for a mini-batch is the mean of the gradient updates of the individual data points in the mini-batch.
-Therefore, we will first evaluate how likely it is for the gradient update of a single data point to move the adversary's model closer to the victim's.
+Therefore, we first evaluate how likely it is for the gradient update of a single data point to move the adversary's model closer to the victim's.
 We perform the following experiment: we update the weight, $\hat{W}_t$ by SGD with one data point from the training dataset to get to $\hat{W}_{t+1}$, and we compute the change in $\ell_2$ distance to the victim weights $W_T$ (\ie if $|| W_T - \hat{W}_t|| - || W_T - \hat{W}_{t+1}||>0$).
-This is repeated for every training data point, and we plot them as a histogram in Figure~\ref{fig:hist}.
-We observe whether $\hat{W}_t$ was freshly initialized (\ie $\hat{W}_t = \hat{W}_0$) or if it was pre-trained for 200 epochs (using the victim weights as the labeling oracle), none of the data points results in an update that leads to $W_T$.
-More detailed results for different pre-training amounts are included in Figure~\ref{fig:boa_cifar10_leftovers} and Figure~\ref{fig:boa_cifar100} in Appendix~\ref{app:additional_figures}
+This is repeated for every training data point of the dataset, and the results are plotted as a histogram in Figure~\ref{fig:hist}.
+We observe that irrespective of whether $\hat{W}_t$ was freshly initialized (\ie $\hat{W}_t = \hat{W}_0$) or if it was pre-trained for 200 epochs (using the victim's weights as the labeling oracle), none of the data points results in an update that leads to $W_T$.
+More detailed results for different amounts of pre-training are included in Figures~\ref{fig:boa_cifar10_leftovers} and~\ref{fig:boa_cifar100} in Appendix~\ref{app:additional_figures}.

-In other words, data ordering attacks are unlikely to be successful for stochastic spoofing.
-We note that prior work tackled the question of reconstructing updates transitioning from a known weight initialization to another known weight from the same training run~\cite{DBLP:journals/corr/abs-2104-09667,thudi2021necessity}, whereas this \pol adversary is aiming to reconstruct the final weight from an {\em unknown} weight initialization.
+{This analysis suggests that} data ordering attacks are unlikely to be successful for stochastic spoofing.
+It is worth noting that previous research has tackled the question of reconstructing updates transitioning from a known weight initialization to another known weight from the same training run~\cite{DBLP:journals/corr/abs-2104-09667,thudi2021necessity}.
+However, in this case, our adversary is attempting to reconstruct the final weight from an {\em unknown} initialization.

 {\bf 2.
-Synthesizing Adversarial Data:} An alternative to changing the mini-batch ordering is to change the data points themselves.
-To this end, the problem is to (a) find a dataset that, upon training, (b) results in final weights are close to $W_T$.
-One way this problem can be formulated is as below:\footnote{This attack is different from Attack 1 of Zhang \etal~\cite{zhang2021adversarial} in the sense that we iteratively optimize each batch of data to decrease $||W_T - \hat{W}||$ while they focus on one batch of data until $||\hat{W_t} - \hat{W}|| \approx 0$ for some $\hat{W_t}$ created based on $W_T$.}
+Synthesizing Adversarial Data:} Instead of changing the mini-batch ordering, one can change the data points themselves.
+To this end, the problem can be formulated as follows: find a dataset that, upon training, results in final weights that are close to $W_T$.
+Below is one formulation of the problem: